atmughrabi/CAPI-Precis/README.md

 ##### Verbose run with stats output

-This run outputs different afu_control stats based on the response received from the PSL
+This run outputs different AFU-Control stats based on the response received from the PSL

 2. Runs algorithm that communicates with the or PSL (real HW):
 ```console
 CAPI@Precis:~CAPIPrecis/00_bench$ make run-capi-fpga-verbose
 ```

-3. Example output:
+3. Example output: please check [(CAPI User's Manual)](http://www.nallatech.com/wp-content/uploads/IBM_CAPI_Users_Guide_1-2.pdf), for each response explanation.
+The stats are labeled `RESPONSE_COMMANADTYPE_count`.
 ```
 *-----------------------------------------------------*
 |                 AFU Stats                          |